eric15342335/comp2113-engg1340-group-project/README.md

 You may want to consult our events.cpp source code, specifically the `std::vector<Stock_event> pick_events (std::vector<Stock_event>all_events, unsigned int num_events)` for how we implement this feature.

-In our game, we also included <num> events that will each has a possibility to happen in your individual gameplay.
+In our game, we also included <num> events that will each have a possibility to happen in your gameplay.

 ## Data structures for storing game status (e.g., arrays, STL containers)